docsforadobe/after-effects-expression-reference/docs/random-numbers.md

 If the arguments are `Arrays`, this method returns an `Array` with the same dimension as the argument with the greater dimension, with each component in the range from the corresponding component of `minValOrArray` to the corresponding component of `maxValOrArray`.

 For example, the expression `random([100, 200], [300, 400])` returns an `Array` whose first value is in the range `100–300` and whose second value is in the range `200–400`.
-If the dimensions of the two input Arrays don’t match, higher-dimension values of the shorter Array are filled out with zeros.
+If the dimensions of the two input Arrays don't match, higher-dimension values of the shorter Array are filled out with zeros.

 **Parameters**